bobjuventus/UdacityNanodegree/RoboND-Kinematics-Project/writeup.md

 5->6 | - pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0

+The way I obtained this table is from the table below, combining the info in the URDF file and the DH frame definition.

+![alt text][DH_cal]

 #### 3. Using the DH parameter table derived above, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 For individual transformation matrices, they all follow the same format.
 As a result, I am just pasting the equations defined in code instead of pluging in the detailed numbers.

 ![alt text][DH_Transform_between_frames]

+To print out these individual transformation matrices after plugging in the DH table, we get:

+![alt text][matrices]

+Finally, from base_link to gripper_link, we multiply all the transformation matrices and get the below matrix.
+This can be used for FK calculation.

+![alt text][T0_G]

 For the homogeneous transform between base_link and gripper_link using the EE pose, break it into the rotation part and translation part.
 For the rotation part, it is <img src="https://latex.codecogs.com/gif.latex?R_{xyz}&space;=&space;R_zR_yR_xR_{corr}" title="R_{xyz} = R_zR_yR_xR_{corr}" />.